The balance sheet: one of the three main financial statements

 Before getting into the balance sheet, here are short definitions of the other key financial statements:

-- Income Statement: This report shows how much income a company has made during a particular month, quarter or a year.
+- Income Statement (also called a Profit and Loss Statement): This report shows how much income a company has made during a particular month, quarter or a year.
 You can obtain net income for a specific period by deducting total expenses from total revenue.

 - Cash Flow Statement: The statement of cash flows shows how the cash or cash equivalents are moving in and out of business.
 You will know that a company is not doing well when you observe chronic negative cash flow.